winton/mover/README.markdown

 By default, restoring a record will only restore itself and not its movable relationships.

-To restore the relationships automagically, add the <code>move_id</code> column to all movable tables involved.
+To restore the relationships automatically, add the <code>move_id</code> column to all movable tables involved.

 ### moved_at